-Phone: (042) 93 70222 Email: foi@dkit.ie
+Phone: (042) 93 70221 Email: dataprotection@dkit.ie

 11. DISCLAIMER

 The Institute reserves the right to amend or revoke these procedures at any time without notice and in any manner in which the Institute sees fit at the absolute discretion of the Institute or the President of the Institute.